 How to find a financial adviser

-Personal recommendation from friends or family is one way to find a financial adviser, but it’s not always easy to work out whether an adviser has done a good job until years after they have given the advice.
+Personal recommendation from friends or family is one way to find a financial adviser but it’s not always easy to work out whether an adviser has done a good job until years after they have given the advice.

-Some unions or affinity groups or workplace pension schemes have selected advisers to recommend to their membership.
+Some unions or affinity groups and workplace pension schemes have selected advisers to recommend to their membership.

 To find an insurance broker

 British Insurance Brokers’ Association (BIBA) Find a broker service

 0800 950 1790